aeckar/usf-cse-resources/reviews/CDA3103_review2.md

 | `lui rd, imm`         | Loads lower 20 bits of `imm` as upper 20 bits of `rd` |

 - `lui` can be used to initialize registers with large values
+    - Because the sign bit of the first 12 numbers is 1, the number overflows and thus must be converted
+- To store numbers not representable in 12-bit signed format (not in [-0x800, 0x7FF] or [-2048, 2047]):
+    1. Convert digits to binary
+    2. Store largest 20 bits with `lui`
+    3. Find absolute value of smallest 12 bits, which should produce a negative number
+    4. Store the negative number by prefixing with `-` and storing it with `addi`

 >**Example:** Initialize the registers `t0` and `t1` with values `0xABCDE265` and `0xABCDE965`, respectively.
 >